paleobiotechnology/EMN001_Paleofuran/05-results/README.md

 2. `ASMB`: results related to the *de novo* assembly and non-reference binning

+  - `ASMB_assemblystats_calN50_metaQUAST.tsv`: the overview of the performance of the *de novo* assembly summarised using calN50, metaQUAST, Prokka and pyDamage

 3. `QUAL`: results related to the data quality

   - `QUAL_fragmentlength_distribution.tsv`: the overview of the distribution of DNA molecule lengths